 Do you speak Inco?

 INCO Terms, or International Commercial Terms are a series of pre-defined commercial terms published by the International Chamber of Commerce and consist of 13 three letter trade terms.
 But do you know what they mean and how to use them?
-If not, then keep reading!
+If not, then check out our INCO Terms guide below!

 Incoterms are typically used in sales contracts to clearly define the roles between seller and buyer in an international transaction involving transportation and delivery of goods, for example: